 - Video Setting: In this field, you can configure the basic information of your camera. - Video Resolution: Select the desired video resolution format, including 160x120, 320x240 (default) and 640x480. - Compression Rate: Select the desired compression rate with five levels from Very Low to Very High.
-Higher video compression rate will generate more compact file size with less video quality and viseversa.
+Higher video compression rate will generate more compact file size with less video quality and vise-versa.
 The default setting is Medium. - Frame Rate: Select the frame rate desired with default setting at Auto for optimal frame rate.

-- Brightness Control: Adjust the brightness level with default setting at 64. - Contrast Control: Adjust the contrast level with default setting at 64. - Saturation Control: Adjust the saturation with default setting at 64. - Light Frequency: Adjust the light frequency to suit your area of operation from the options either 50 Hz or 60 Hz (default).
+- Brightness Control: Adjust the brightness level with default setting at 64. - Contrast Control: Adjust the contrast level with default setting at 64. - Saturation Control: Adjust the saturation with default setting at 64. - Light Frequency: Adjust the light frequency to suit your area of operation from the options either 50 Hz or 60 Hz (default). - Mirror: You can select the Horizontal Mirror or Vertical Mirror option to display the image in a mirror mode.
+This function allows you to place the camera more flexibly (for example, you can attach the camera on the ceiling).

-Wireless (for TV-IP100W-N only)
+Wireless (for TV-IP400W only)